 By Shuhada Mannan – Secondary School History Teacher

 The British Empire is taught in every secondary school in the UK.
-In Key Stage Three, the colonisation of India is usually taught as the ‘Jewel in the Crown of the Empire’, a story of trade and the civilisation mission.
-As a 12-year-old student, when learning about India you think of the transformation of British colonial rule as the abolition of sati*, the construction of Mumbai, sanitation and the introduction of the enlightened English tongue.
-Least of all, you learn that India was not one homogeneous space where lived ‘Indians’.
+In Key Stage Three, the Colonisation of India is usually taught as the ‘Jewel in the Crown of the Empire’, a story of trade and the civilisation mission.
+As a 12-year-old student, when learning about India you think of the transformation of British Colonial rule as the abolition of sati*, the construction of Mumbai, sanitation and the introduction of the enlightened English tongue.
+Least of all, you learn that India was not one homogeneous space where lived the ‘Indians’.
 Some were Muslim and some Hindu, but the religious diversity did not end there.
-There is no mention of Bengalis, Gujaratis, Punjabis and Tamils to name a few, and the diversity of both ethnicity and religion is overlooked.
+There is no mention of Bengalis, Gujaratis, Punjabis and Tamils to name a few and the diversity of both ethnicity and religion is overlooked.

 Why don’t we teach partition in schools?

 There are certain periods in history that are compulsory topics in British schools.
 The Transatlantic slave trade, the Holocaust and both World Wars are all compulsory topics and rightly so.
 These are established narratives; the Slave Trade was bad; the Holocaust was bad and the good side won in both Wars.
 There is a 1947 shaped gap in the curriculum which is reflective of higher education in this country more broadly.
 It leaves teachers wanting to teach what they’ve specialised in and have established narratives to teach.
 Should it be taught as a conflict of religion or a legacy of colonialism?
 To avoid these discussions altogether, we are more comfortable to ignore it.

 If we start to give Partition its due importance, then the art that was colonial line-drawing will need its own module.
 The partition of Africa and the Middle East.
 Where do we stop?
 Too many questions which are too easy to ignore!
 But it is vital that we have these discussions.